vojtamolda/Plotly.swift/Examples/Readme.md

 1. Generate `Plotly.xcodeproj` project equivalent to `Package.swift` with the following command.
     ```shell
-    swift project generate-xcodeproj
+    swift package generate-xcodeproj
     ```
-2. Open  `Playground.xcworkspace` in XCode.
-The example blindly references `Plotly.xcodeproj` that doesn't normally exist in the repository.
+2. Open  `Playground.xcworkspace` example in XCode.
+The workspace blindly references `Plotly.xcodeproj` that doesn't normally exist in the repository.
 If you are creating your own workspace from scratch then click on *File* -> *Add Files ...* menu and navigate to `Plotly.xcodeproj` file that has been created in the root of the repository.
-3. Select `Plotly-Package` scheme and then manually build it via *Product* -> *Build* menu.
+3. Select `Plotly-Package` scheme.
 This is necessary to make `import Plotly` work.
-Unless the library is built first, the playground code will fail to compile because it won't be able to locate Plotly module binaries.
+Unless the library is built first, the playground code will fail to compile.
+It won't be able to locate Plotly framework and link with it.
 4. Enjoy and run the code in the demo playground!
 The key trick is the last line.
 It sets the `liveView` property of the current Playground page to a view containing the figure.